I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Anyways – onward we go!

-He was an old man with a thick southern accent and relatively steady hands.
+The town doctor was an old man with a thick southern accent and steady hands.
 He had me strip my shirt off, and there was a long, quiet moment as he took in the decades old scar tissue.
 Most doctors in the west were used to all sorts of scars and disfigurements, but I knew mine were… unusual.
 Thankfully, he didn’t ask how I got them or the fresh wounds and that suited me fine.
-One of the best things out west is that people tend to mind their own business.
+One of the best things out here is that people tended to mind their own damn business.

-A foul-smelling medicinal oil was gingerly applied to small burned areas of my skin, then a few neat little stitches were put in my chest.
+A foul-smelling medicinal oil was gingerly applied to small burned areas of my skin, then several neat stitches were put in my chest.
 He poked and prodded my nose painfully.
 I thought it was broken, but it was just bent a little.
 Luckily for me, the whiskey was kicking in and numbing some of the pain as he went over my various wounds.

 With my collection of fresh bruises, cuts, and burns, it probably looked like I tried to cremate a mountain lion alive.

-After paying the Doc for doing his best to extend my life, I wandered to the general store and bought some cartridges for the Sharps and a few more sticks of dynamite.
+After paying the Doc for doing his best to extend my life, I wandered by the general store and bought some cartridges for the Sharps and a bundle of dynamite with plenty of fuse.
 Just in case.

 I shrugged.
-“Not particularly Reverend.
+“Nothing to talk about.
 The man deserved it and people dying around me is nothing new.”

 I nodded, understanding his concern after the things I’d told him.
 You never knew when your past might catch up to you.
 That’d be an awful day of reckoning.
 But so far, I was free and clear of it.
 “No, sir.
 He was just an angry, foolish drunk with an itchy trigger finger.”